Season 1, Episode 09:

 - Evil Laugh: Both Rick and the Devil.
 They even end up trying to out-laugh each other.

-- Green-Eyed Monster: He denies it, but Rick is clearly jealous when Summer prefers hanging out with and looking up to Mr.Needful instead of him.
+- Green-Eyed Monster: He denies it, but Rick is clearly jealous when Summer prefers hanging out with and looking up to Mr.Needful instead of him, to the point of going out of his way to destroy Mr. Needful's business.

 - Heel Realization: Jerry realizes how awful he's being just because he doesn't want to admit he's wrong when he sees King Floppy Nips willing to throw Scroopy Noopers, his son, into high security prison "Plutonamo Bay" just to keep the lip on Pluto's destruction.